Expect a lot more of the same if Trump wins a second term

 FOREIGN POLICY AND NATIONAL SECURITY

-Trump's foreign policy centers on his mantra of "America First," but in the months leading up to the election, he engaged in diplomacy.
+Trump's foreign policy centers on his mantra of "America First," but in the months leading up to the election, he engaged in plenty of international diplomacy.

 He counts as another major achievement his efforts to cajole more NATO members to fulfill their pledge to spend 2% of their gross domestic product on defense.